pbierkortte/AI-Prompt-Toolkit/tools/job_cover_letter_checker.md

 5. **Q: Should I mention salary expectations in my cover letter?**
    A: Generally, it's best to avoid mentioning salary in your cover letter unless the job posting specifically requests it.
 ```

-This is the complete, unabridged markdown file for the Cover Letter Proofreading tool, following the same structure, tone, and sections as the other examples in the repository.